-B218 (PNL): 20,000 so’m (som) (US$2.00)Purple, blue, and brown.
-Front: Uzbek text; denomination in red-to-green OVI; embroidery design as registration device; Jonbox-qal’a archeology monument; caravan routes on map of Uzbekistan; textile patterns; coat of arms.
+B220 (PNL): 20,000 so’m (som) (US$2.00)Blue, purple, and brown.
+Front: Uzbek text; denomination in red-to-green OVI; embroidery design as registration device; Jonbox-qal’a archaeological monument; caravan routes on map of Uzbekistan; textile patterns; coat of arms.
 Back: Uzbek text; 6th-century pottery from Aral and Caspian Seas; embroidery design.
 3-mm wide windowed

-B217 (PNL): 2,000 so’m (som) (US$0.20)Red and light green.
+B217 (PNL): 2,000 so’m (som) (US$0.20)Red, pink, yellow, green, and blue.
 Front: Uzbek text; denomination in green-to-gold OVI; camel as registration device; Bukhara Arch; caravan routes on map of Uzbekistan; Honatlas textile patterns; coat of arms.
-Back: Uzbek text; Varahsha ruins of the ancient caravan route Poykend; clay pot and artifact; camel.
+Back: Uzbek text; Varahsha ruins of the ancient caravan route Poykend; clay pot and

 According to an article in Azernews dated 25 September 2018, the Central Bank of the Republic of Uzbekistan has denied rumors that it intends to issue a 100,000-som banknote.
 At present the largest denomination in circulation is the 50,000-som note (B215) introduced in 2017.